hsnaydd/buttono/CONTRIBUTING.md

 4. Run `yarn build` to build.
 5. Start the application: `yarn start`
 6. Lint your code before submit a pull request (`yarn lint`).
+7. Update website if necessary (check [website/README.md](/website/README.md) for more information).
-7. Finally, submit a [pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) with your changes!
+8. Finally, submit a [pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) with your changes!

 ## Coding style

 Please follow the coding style of the project. buttono uses stylelint, so if possible, enable linting in your editor to get real-time feedback.
 The linting rules can be run manually with the following command `yarn lint`.

-You can also run `yarn fmt` to reformat the code.
+You can also run `yarn format` to reformat the code.

 Finally, when you submit a pull request, they are run again by Circle CI, but hopefully by then your code is already clean!